stappersg/vBook/src/advanced/toml.md

 - Specified in primary domain: All virtual domains use these settings.
 - Specific to a virtual domain.

-Please refer to the reference guide for a fully description of the key/value pairs.
+Please refer to the [reference guide] for a fully description of the key/value pairs.

+[reference guide]: ../reference/config-file.md

-### The vsmtp.service file
+## The vsmtp.service file

 This file contains all the mandatory information to start the vSMTP service on Linux using [systemd] as the system and service manager.